 5. PetSafe Plastic Pet Door, Easy Install

-- Lockable slide panel: Lets you control when your pet can go in or out
+- Lockable slide panel: Lets you control when your pet can use the door

 Buying Guide: How to Choose the Best Outdoor Cat Door